git-steven/git-steven.github.io/_posts/2025-08-14-layered-architecture.md

 Define interfaces such as `UserRepository` or `EmailGateway` here — abstractions that the lower layers will implement.

-### 🟥 3.
-Shared / Common
-A neutral zone for **reusable contracts, DTOs, and constants** used across layers.
-It prevents duplication while keeping dependencies clean.

-### 🟦 4.
+### 🟦 3.
 Domain
 Your system’s beating heart — **business logic, entities, and invariants**.
 No HTTP imports, no SQL clients, no frameworks.
 If everything else vanished, the Domain would still define what the business *means*.

-### 🟪 5.
+### 🟪 4.
 Infrastructure / Adapters
 Reality meets code: databases, queues, APIs, filesystems.
 This layer implements the contracts defined above — persistence, gateways, integrations.
 It’s where technology decisions live.

+#### The two cross-cutting rails

+### 🟥 Shared / Common
+A neutral zone for **reusable contracts, DTOs, and constants** used across layers.
+It prevents duplication while keeping dependencies clean — but notice it’s *horizontal*: it isn’t a step in the request’s journey, it’s a shelf every layer reaches for.
+(Part 2 re-renders it as a side-rail to make that explicit.)

 ### ▼ Cross-Cutting Concerns
-Logging, configuration, crypto, validation — the things *every* layer needs but none should depend on.
+Logging, configuration, crypto, validation, exceptions — the things *every* layer needs but none should depend on.
-Our updated diagram shows them as a **vertical wedge (▼) (in black on left of diagram)** slicing through all layers, making their ubiquity explicit instead of an afterthought.
+Our diagram shows them as a **vertical rail (▼, in black on the left)** slicing through all layers, making their ubiquity explicit instead of an afterthought.

 ---